The views expressed by the host on this program make more sense than anything.

 They're not interested in being part of the power structure.

-So that they can once again go to work, perhaps start down the road to acquiring wealth, bequeath some to their kids, their kids and grandkids have the same opportunity, the same uncluttered road to success, which is being obliterated each and every day the longer Democrats remain in power.
+Their kids and grandkids have the same opportunity, the same uncluttered road to success, which is being obliterated each and every day the longer Democrats remain in power.

-The average ordinary American understand that the average ordinary American that's involved, I'm not talking about people whose main objective is to read People Magazine.
+The average ordinary American understand that the average ordinary American that's involved, I'm not talking about people whose main objective is to read People magazine.

 I'm talking about people who are involved in this every day.